-The main reason most parishes join Facebook is fairly simple: their parishioners and potential parishioners, are on Facebook.
-While initially this may have mostly applied to parishes with a younger congregation, Facebook is used widely by people of all ages.
-According to the Pew Research Center as of November 2016, 36% of people 65 or older are active users - down from 49% in 2014.
+The main reason most parishes join Facebook is fairly simple: their parishioners, and potential parishioners, are on Facebook.
+According to the Pew Research Center as of April 2019, 69% of adults are active Facebook users – and that numbers jumps to 79% for ages 18-49.
+For a more mature crowd as well, almost half of those over 65 use facebook on a regular basis.
 Facebook allows parishes to connect with their parishioners in a new way outside of Sunday Mass.
 It also allows people to learn more about what’s happening at the parish and find a new group or activity to join.

 Tips for posting on Facebook